Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Conclusions

 \section{Conclusions}

-In this work, we introduced a new method for detecting gravitational-wave memory signals from supermassive black hole binaries (SMBHBs) in pulsar timing array (PTA) data, extending beyond the conventional burst-with-memory search strategies.
+In this work, we presented a physically complete waveform model for detecting gravitational-wave memory signals from supermassive black hole binaries (SMBHBs) in pulsar timing array (PTA) data, extending beyond the conventional burst-with-memory search strategies.
 Our method models the full memory waveform inspired by numerical relativity, allowing us to directly explore a broader astrophysical parameter space including binary mass, luminosity distance, and merger time.
-Unlike simplified step-function or ramp-like memory models that tend to overestimate the final memory amplitude, our physically motivated waveforms allow more accurate signal recovery and parameter estimation.
+Unlike the simplified step-function memory model that tend to overestimate the final memory amplitude, our physically motivated waveforms allow more accurate signal recovery and parameter estimation.
 We showed the effectiveness of our pipeline in recovering memory signals under various noise realizations and configurations through a series of simulation studies across realistic datasets.
-Even in the presence of degeneracies and multimodal posteriors, robust parameter estimation was made possible by the Bayesian inference methodology we used.
+Even in the presence of degeneracies and multimodal posteriors, the Bayesian framework correctly captures these correlations and allows statistically consistent recovery of the injected source parameters.
 Our analysis provides a foundation for more detailed and physically motivated searches for SMBHB memory in PTA data.